Corey Seager Player Props: Rangers vs. Tigers

-On Monday, Corey Seager (.318 on-base percentage in past 10 games, 80 points below season-long percentage) and the Texas Rangers face the Detroit Tigers, whose starting pitcher will be Matthew Boyd.
-First pitch is at 1:10 PM ET.
+On Tuesday, Corey Seager (.714 slugging percentage in past 10 games, including four home runs) and the Texas Rangers face the Detroit Tigers, whose starting pitcher will be Alex Faedo.
+First pitch is at 6:40 PM ET.

-In his previous appearance, he went 1-for-4 with a double and an RBI against the Orioles.
+In his most recent game, he racked up four RBI (going 2-for-5 with a home run) against the Tigers.

 Corey Seager Game Info & Props vs. the Tigers